jan-cieslik/cancer_informatics/docs/ai/unsupervised_ml.md

 ## Define model

-In this example we will use the [kMeans clustering algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html#sklearn.cluster.KMeans) for our model.
+In this example we need an algorithm that divides our data points into three different groups.
+This process is called clustering.
+We will use the [kMeans clustering algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html#sklearn.cluster.KMeans) for our model.

 ```python
 model = KMeans(n_clusters = 3, random_state = 0)
 ```

 `n_clusters = 3` is chosen, because our data consists of three labels ("benign", "malignant" and "normal").
-Our model should also divide the data in three appropriate clusters.
+The parameter `random_state = 0` is used to avoid changing results if we run the code multiple times.

 ## Train model